jhoanTrujillo/pp2_cluck_clicker/README.md

 - Is a page that holds a single image, a score box, a goal, and a upgrade button or upgrade list depending on the device used.
 - The game is totally contained inside this one page to ensure user comfort and keep the user engage in the game.
 - The main page should only contain crucial core game mechanics such as clicker token, upgrades, and score.
-Note: Future additions such as achievements should be added to a secondary page as to not .
+Note: Future additions such as achievements should be added to a secondary page as to not to move players from said page.
--
+- the score and goal are clearly visible in the main screen.
+- There is a local storage save to ensure players can return to the game in the future and continue.

 ### Features to Implement in the future